Is it possible to learn the art of customer service from someone who has never worked at an FBO?

 Learn about the SMART CSR Program

-With FBO Partners proprietary SMART CSR Program, your FBO’s employees will become Service-Oriented, Management-Minded, Acutely-Aware, Relationship-Centric and provide Thought-Provoking service.
+With FBO Partners proprietary SMART CSR Program, your FBO's employees will become Service-Oriented, Management-Minded, Acutely-Aware, Relationship-Centric and be Technical-Knowledge gurus.
 Pretty SMART, eh?
 (Our marketing department told us the aviation industry likes acronyms.)
-On day one, you’ll learn the core function of customer service at an FBO and how to establish a lasting service culture.
+On day one, you'll learn the core function of customer service at an FBO and how to establish a lasting service culture.
 Attendees will explore effective communication strategies, best practices in customer service etiquette and proven techniques that drive a higher perceptive value for customers.
 On day two, a detailed analysis of fuel pricing – both retail and contract fuel- will set the stage for an interactive role-play on growing fuel sales through upselling.
 The course concludes with customer complaint strategies and techniques, and the crucial role customer follow up plays to promote customer loyalty.
 For more details, contact us